zhengzetao/DL4Stock/README.md

 * Forecasting daily stock market return using dimensionality reduction
 * Forecasting S&P 500 index using artificial neural networks and design of experiments
 * Forecasting stock market indexes using principle component analysis and stochastic time effective neural networks
-* Knowledge-Driven Stock Trend Prediction and Explanation via Temporal Convolutional Network
 * Integrating metaheuristics and Artificial Neural Networks for improved stock price prediction
 * Predicting the direction of stock markets using optimized neural networks with Google Trends
 * Stock market one-day ahead movement prediction using disparate data sources
 * Anticipating Stock Market of the Renowned Companies: A Knowledge Graph Approach
 * Stock prediction using deep learning
-* Using structured events to predict stock price movement: An empirical investigation
+* Using structured events to predict stock price movement: An empirical investigation (EMNLP 2014)
 * Stock Market Prediction Based on Generative Adversarial Network
 * Stock Movement Prediction from Tweets and Historical Prices
 * Stock Price Prediction by Deep Neural Generative Model of News Articles